Books About Authors & Writers

 Book Summary

-Emilia Bassano had access to English theater in 1581 as Lord Chamberlain’s mistress.
-However, she wanted to be a playwright, not just an audience member.
-In 1581, that was not a role society would accept a woman to play.
-However, her desire to see her work on the stage was strong, so she paid a man for the use of his name.
-In order for her work to be seen, she had to write herself out of history.
+In 1581, Emilia Bassano had access to the English theater as the Lord Chamberlain’s mistress.
+However, she wants to be a playwright, not just an audience member.
+But in the 16th century, that was not a role society would permit a woman to hold.
+But her desire to see her work on the stage is strong, so she pays a man for the use of his name.
+To see her work performed, she must write herself out of history.

-In the present, playwright Melina Green has written a new work inspired by her Elizabethan ancestor Emilia Bassano.
-However, four hundred years later, Melina faces some of the same challenges as Emilia.
+In the present day, playwright Melina Green has written a new work inspired by her Elizabethan ancestor Emilia Bassano.
+However, 400 years later, Melina faces some of the same challenges as Emilia.
 Will she also be willing to forgo credit in order to see her work performed?

 Jodi Picoult always writes compelling stories with plenty of discussion-worthy moments.
 This would be a good pick if you enjoy history and prefer longer reads (544 pages).